rks101/isdp/README.md

 ## Incidents or Examples

 October 2023
 [Some of the worst cyberattacks in 2023 including Okta, MOVEit, LastPass, and T-Mobile](https://www.wired.com/story/worst-hacks-2023/)
 Rethink about the online password managers and their promises.
+Do not store passwords in online password managers.

 October 2023
 [Google mitigated the largest DDoS attack to date, peaking above 398 million req/sec](https://cloud.google.com/blog/products/identity-security/google-cloud-mitigated-largest-ddos-attack-peaking-above-398-million-rps)